 TYPICAL MUMMY’S VERDICT

-Timber Festival is such a fantastic experience for both adults and children and you can view more photos below.
+Timber Festival is such a fantastic experience for both adults and children.
 We highly recommend it as a relaxing, chilled out family adventure.
 We are now looking forward to heading to “Just So” in August, another family festival created by the organisers of Timber, “Wild Rumpus.”
 We can’t wait!!!

 Find out more at http://timberfestival.org.uk